Financial-Times/dotcom-reliability-kit/packages/opentelemetry/README.md

 #### Local metrics

-We don't recommend trying to get a metrics exporter set up locally, if your `NODE_ENV` environment variable is not set to production, then local metrics will be available in Grafana under `OpenTelemetry Test`.
+We don't recommend trying to get a metrics [Collector](https://opentelemetry.io/docs/collector/) set up locally, but you should still import OpenTelemetry in local development.
+If the environment variables are not present then we'll instrument all your code but not send anything.
+This means that what you run in development is closer to what you run in production.

 #### Local tracing